iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Timing seems out compared to my device.
 Seems to pause if not constantly open<br> :date: __2021-01-10 13:16:12__

-> Undecided but will attempt to stick with the programme for time being<br> :date: __2021-01-08 17:44:06__

-> I've used the app before and got up to week 5 before stopping.
-I recently started again.
-PROBLEMS: The mid run notification no longer sounds, which is a bit annoying.
-The notifications I set in the app to remind me to go for a run do not appear, despite the app having notification permissions.
-Also, the integration with Spotify is poor; sometimes the app pauses the Spotify audio then doesn't resume it once the coach has finished speaking, other times the coach just talks over the audio.<br> :date: __2021-01-08 14:00:10__

 #### 2-star reviews